dotoscat/otgsitebuilder/README.md

 # OTGSITEBUILDER

 This is a static blog generator which it takes another different approach for metadata.
-Instead of store metadata on posts (frontend), store them in a database.
+Instead of store metadata on posts (frontmatter), store them in a database.
 So you use commands and/or paramaters to manipulate metadata related with you content and you can use or write content with any tool or program.